lionzan/Exponential-Ocean/exampleSite/content/inspire/_index.md

 We want to inspire them with examples of people who successfully managed to have a multiplicative effect beyond their normal activity.

-We are interviewing leaders and people from all walks of life to produce
+I am interviewing leaders and people from all walks of life to produce

 * an interviews series
 * a podcast